 Elon Musk tests positive for Covid-19 as Tesla pauses production in Shanghai

-Elon Musk tests positive for Covid-19 as Tesla pauses production in Shanghai3 min read .
-Updated: 28 Mar 2022, 06:38 PM IST

 Four-day production halt is a sign of the challenges that the city’s abrupt lockdown poses to manufacturers there